Anthony Trueman

-In 2020, while the show is offscreen, he returned to look after Patrick in hospital after he contracted COVID-19 during the pandemic.
-He later invited Patrick and Sheree to stay with him during lockdown and the pair make amends.

 Creation and development

 In early 2000, it was announced that a new doctor would arrive in EastEnders.
 A few days later it was announced he would be played by Nick Bailey.
 Bailey was working for an investment bank unloading boxes, when he received the call about auditioning for Anthony.
 He explained "I was alone in the stockroom when my agent's wife rang and told me I'd got the part.
 I just jumped up and punched the air, then did a rumba round the room."
 EastEnders marked Bailey's first major television role.
 Anthony was introduced as the son of B&B owner Audrey Trueman (Corinne Skinner-Carter).
 He made his first on-screen appearance on 11 December 2000.
 It was later announced his family would arrive later in the year.

 In December 2002, it was announced that Anthony will begin a relationship with Kat Slater (Jessie Wallace).
 "Kat and Alfie is a romance just waiting to happen and we don't have to wait long," an insider told The People today.
 "Bosses are convinced they will become the next Den and Angie."
 Kat, who has only just rekindled her love with her daughter's former fiancé Anthony Trueman, will ditch him after embarrassing herself at a dinner party the Doc has taken her to.

 "Kat and Anthony's romance has been on-off from day one," the insider added.
 "Kat first realises she has a thing for Alfie when he coaches her on table etiquette before the big date.
 And after the night goes pear-shaped she flings herself at Alfie saying, 'Anthony is not the man for me'.
 Alfie, who's fancied Kat since he gave her barmaid's job, is delighted.
 They kiss and soon become a serious item."

 Bailey reprised his role in July 2014 for one episode.
 Anthony returned to Walford following his father's stroke.
 In 2015, Bailey stated that his return in 2014 was confusing, saying, "Anthony was always a man of duty and responsibility so I don't know why he would abandon his father.
 It was never explained to me and it was all a bit surreal.
 I'm baffled myself, but then EastEnders now doesn't resemble the show I was in."